-Health and wellness education programs
+Health and wellness education programs (continued)

-- Well-Being Club: By setting your preferences for well-being topics on the website, you will see resources tailored to your interests and goals including articles, videos, live virtual classes, and events, and social groups - Healthy Aging Coaching: You can participate in sessions by phone, video, or chat with a trained coach where you can discuss topics like exercise, nutrition, and social isolation. - On-demand workout videos on the Silver&Fit website - A quarterly newsletter

-Non-standard services that call for an additional fee are not part of the Silver&Fit program and will not be reimbursed.

-American Specialty Health Fitness, Inc. (ASH Fitness) has no affiliations, interest, endorsements, or sponsorships with any of the organizations or clubs.
+- Well-Being Club: By setting your preferences for well-being topics on the website, you will see resources tailored to your interests and goals including articles, videos, live virtual classes, and events, and social groups - Healthy Aging Coaching: You can participate in sessions by phone, video, or chat with a trained coach where you can discuss topics like exercise, nutrition, and social isolation. - On-demand workout videos on the Silver&Fit website - A quarterly newsletter - Non-standard services that call for an additional fee are not part of the Silver&Fit program and will not be reimbursed. - American Specialty Health Fitness, Inc. (ASH Fitness) has no affiliations, interest, endorsements, or sponsorships with any of the organizations or clubs.
 Some clubs may require a fee to join.
 Such fees are not part of the Silver&Fit programs and will not be reimbursed by ASH Fitness.

-The Silver&Fit program is provided by ASH Fitnessa subsidiary of American Specialty Health Incorporated (ASH).
+The Silver&Fit program is provided by ASH Fitness a subsidiary of American Specialty Health Incorporated (ASH).
 Silver&Fit is a federally registered trademark of ASH and used with permission herein.
 Limitations and restrictions may apply.
 Fitness center participation may vary by location and is subject to change.
 Kits are subject to change.

+Hearing services

-What you must pay when Services that are covered for you vou get these services Hearing services Diagnostic hearing and balance evaluations performed by your \$15 copay for each provider to determine if you need medical treatment are covered Medicare-covered diagnostic hearing exam to as outpatient care when furnished by a physician, audiologist, or other qualified provider. diagnose and treat hearing and balance issues through Covered services include: an in-network specialist.
+Diagnostic hearing and balance evaluations performed by your provider to determine if you need medical treatment are covered as outpatient care when furnished by a physician, audiologist, or other qualified provider.